The Vanishing River

 It is not going too far to say that state and federal government water policies, and the law is actually killing Australian people and drastically altering wildlife and life supporting ecosystems right now.

 The National Water Initiative document is attached below and is relatively easy to read as far as the signatures, around page 23.
 It seems most of the "good stuff" in it have been either ignored or suppressed by extremely powerful fiscal forces related to banks and irrigators.
 All the exploitative ideas in it have been taken up with much gusto.

 Remember, without any water, everything dies including whole regions.
 The evaporation and ground-water recharge of Menindee Lakes when full is estimated to be around 350 gigalitres per year, that is about one billion litres per day (one million tons of water evaporating every day).
-This charging of underground aquifers, the evaporation related humidity and condensation has supported plant and animal life in Western New South Wales for half a million years.
+The evaporation related humidity and condensation and the charging of underground aquifers has supported plant and animal life in Western New South Wales for half a million years.
 When the lakes are empty, one million tons of water vapor, is absent every day.

 Now the river-flows have been largely stopped through dodgy processes that only a federal royal commission could ever unravel.
 The result appears to be the beginning of a total ecological and geological collapse throughout the Western Division of NSW.
 The problem doesn't only effect the biological and vegetation of the region.
 The actual soils and geological substrates of the entire region seem to be collapsing due to a lack of water in and on the ground.
 Council workers in Wilcannia report that frequent breakages in the towns water system indicate the ground under the town is actually collapsing.
 Large dust storms too are becoming more frequent as the biocrust that holds the soils together are drying out and falling apart.

 The millions of native fish, emus and many other native birds and animals that have fallen dead through this slowly unfolding disaster are not the only victims.